riccardobernardi/Manifold-Learning-and-Graph-Kernels/README.md

 The kernel trick avoids the explicit mapping that is needed to get linear learning algorithms to learn a nonlinear function or decision boundary.

 The key restriction is that the dot product must be a proper inner product.
+An inner field holds when it has:

+- conjugate symmetry
+- linearity
+- Positive definiteness

 On the other hand, an explicit representation for φ is not necessary, as long as V is an inner product space.
 The alternative follows from Mercer's theorem: an implicitly defined function φ exists whenever the space X can be equipped with a suitable measure ensuring the function k satisfies Mercer's condition.

-K is said to be non-negative definite (or positive semidefinite) if and only if:
+Mercer's theorem: K is said to be non-negative definite (or positive semidefinite) if and only if:

 ![](/Users/rr/PycharmProjects/Manifold-Learning-and-Graph-Kernels/images/883f5025c407c32634ebc5dc208612c66b6ff086.svg)

-Theoretically, a Gram matrix K∈Rn×n with respect to {x1,…,xn} (sometimes also called a "kernel matrix"[3]), where Kij=k(xi,xj), must be positive semi-definite (PSD).[4]
-Empirically, for machine learning heuristics, choices of a function k that do not satisfy Mercer's condition may still perform reasonably if k at least approximates the intuitive idea of similarity.[5]
+Theoretically, a Gram matrix K∈Rn×n with respect to {x1,…,xn} (sometimes also called a "kernel matrix"[3]), where Kij=k(xi,xj), must be positive semi-definite (PSD).
+Empirically, for machine learning heuristics, choices of a function k that do not satisfy Mercer's condition may still perform reasonably if k at least approximates the intuitive idea of similarity.
 Regardless of whether k is a Mercer kernel, k may still be referred to as a "kernel".